RenanGreca/Switch-Screenshots/README.md

 https://github.com/RenanGreca/Switch-Screenshots/releases/tag/v1.0

-If you already have the program but wishes to update your `game_ids.json` file, check out the latest subversion release:
+If you already have the program but want to update your `game_ids.json` file, check out the latest subversion release:

 https://github.com/RenanGreca/Switch-Screenshots/releases